 This was not a monetary decision.
 Overall, that’s a wash: yes, royalties are less when a publisher is involved; but the publisher also takes over editing, layout, production, marketing, and sales.

-Instead, I think that a self-published digital product offers a better user experience.
+Instead, I think that a self-published digital product on a platform like KDP offers a better user experience.
 It offers far more functionality than can a paper book or e-book:

 - Updates can be made and shared easily.